geoiq-io/geoiq_automl/README.md

 ## More resources

-You can find our AutoML FAQ Page [here](https://geoiq.io/products/no-code-ml) and our Data Cataloguie [here](https://catalog.geoiq.io/in).
+You can find our AutoML FAQ Page [here](https://geoiq.io/products/no-code-ml) and, access our Data Catalogue [here](https://catalog.geoiq.io/in).